Business Insurance is designed to protect a business owner's financial assets and is an essential investment for a home theater installation business.

 Learn more about the risks covered by general liability insurance.

-COMMON SITUATIONS THAT GENERAL LIABILITY INSURANCE WOULD COVER FOR A HOME THEATER INSTALLATION BUSINESS
+COMMON SITUATIONS THAT GENERAL LIABILITY INSURANCE MAY COVER FOR A HOME THEATER INSTALLATION BUSINESS

 Example 1: You are installing a home theater and accidentally cause damage to a wall and the wood flooring.
 General liability insurance will cover the cost to repair or replace the client’s damaged property.